 "I can make a five pointed star in one snip," Betsy Ross commented to George Washington, George Ross, and Robert Morris.

-They had met to make the first flag for their newborn nation that night in late May or early June of 1776.
+They had met to make the first flag for their newborn nation one fateful day in late May or early June of 1776.

 Elizabeth (Betsy) Griscom was born on January 1, 1752 into a Quaker family of 19.
 After many years in public school during her childhood, her father sent her to apprentice under a local upholsterer.
 It was at this job that she fell in love with another apprentice named John Ross.